tsenst/RLOFLib/README.md

+This repo is under construction.
+Please come back in a few days.
+Thank You
+Tobias Senst

 # Robust Local Optical Flow V1.3
 This repository contains a description of the RLOF library on Robust Local Optical Flow estimation.
 Please visit our webpage for more information (http://www.nue.tu-berlin.de/menue/forschung/projekte/rlof/).
 The RLOFlib library is a sparse optical flow and feature tracking library.
 In this documentation we will use the definition of feature tracking.
 We use feature tracking in the following context.